UCL-ARC/python-tooling/CONTRIBUTING.md

 This template and our [recommendation pages][website] were made by [RSE]s at [UCL's Centre for Advanced Research Computing][UCL ARC].
-We made it with Research Software projects in mind, but whoever you are, we hope you find this useful!
+We made it with research software projects in mind, but whoever you are, we hope you find this useful!

 We are actively encouraging users to ask questions and start discussions in the